Vineeth1512/FileNet-Notes/04-filenet-domain.md

 A Domain is like the **main folder** that contains everything in FileNet — all object stores, settings, and connections.
 It’s the **root environment** where everything in FileNet lives and operates.

 ---
+### 📝 How to Explain in Your Own Words
+*"A Domain is the top-level container in FileNet.
+Think of it as the main office building that contains all filing cabinets (Object Stores), shared resources, and security rules for the company."*

+---

 ## 🔹 Why do we use a Domain?